Deploying an Elasticsearch SIEM Stack ¶

 You can re-run this script any time.
 This will update and push new watchers you create from the

 You can load the saved objects by going to "Saved Objects" under the Kibana settings and exporting all.
 The exported file is saved in

 - Elasticsearch templates for indexes

-Index mappings and config are stored in the
+You can find index mappings and config in the

 ./elasticsearch-siem/index_templates directory.
 The scripts will load the template or templates when the cluster state is green.

 - Threat Intel (Alien Vault Provided)

 - The Logstash pipeline is stored in the directory structure.
 It includes parsers for all Ping Identity log sources.